-- (g) The board shall review adverse treatment outcome reports required under subdivision (e) in a timely manner, requesting additional information as necessary to make decisions regarding the need to impose additional training, or to restrict or revoke certifications based on its patient safety authority.
-The board shall compile a report summarizing the data collected pursuant to subdivision (e), including, but not limited to, percentage of adverse outcomes distributions by unidentified licensee and board interventions, and shall make the report available on its internet website. - (h) The board may adopt regulations to implement this section. - (i) The board, by regulation, shall set the fee for issuance and renewal of a certificate authorizing the use of advanced procedures at an amount no higher than the reasonable cost of regulating optometrists certified to perform advanced procedures pursuant to this section. - (j) For the purposes of this section, the following definitions apply: - (1) "Complete procedure" means all reasonably included steps to perform a surgical procedure, including, but not limited to, preoperative care, informed consent, all steps of the actual procedure, required reporting and review of any specimen submitted for pathologic review, and postoperative care.
-Multiple surgical procedures performed on a patient during a surgical session shall be considered a single surgical procedure. - (2) "Qualified educator" means a person nominated by an accredited California school of optometry as a person who is believed to be a suitable instructor, is subject to the regulatory authority of that person's licensing board in carrying out required responsibilities under this section, and is either of the following: - (A) A California-licensed optometrist in good standing certified to perform advanced procedures approved by the board who has been continuously certified for three years and has performed at least 10 of the specific advanced procedure for which they will serve as a qualified educator during the preceding two years. - (B) A California-licensed physician and surgeon who is board-certified in ophthalmology, in good standing with the
+- (i) The California State Board of Optometry, by regulation, shall set the fee for issuance and renewal of a certificate authorizing the use of advanced procedures at an amount no higher than the reasonable cost of regulating optometrists certified to perform advanced procedures pursuant to this section. - (j) For the purposes of this section, the following definitions apply: - (1) "Complete procedure" means all reasonably included steps to perform a surgical procedure, including, but not limited to, preoperative care, informed consent, all steps of the actual procedure, required reporting and review of any specimen submitted for pathologic review, and postoperative care.
+Multiple surgical procedures performed on a patient during a surgical session shall be considered a single surgical procedure. - (2) "Qualified educator" means a person nominated by an accredited California school of optometry as a person who is believed to be a suitable instructor, is subject to the regulatory authority of that person's licensing board in carrying out required responsibilities under this section, and is either of the following: - (A) A California-licensed optometrist in good standing certified to perform advanced procedures approved by the California State Board of Optometry who has been continuously certified for three years and has performed at least 10 of the specific advanced procedures for which they will serve as a qualified educator during the preceding two years. - (B) A California-licensed physician and surgeon who is board-certified in ophthalmology, in good standing with the Medical Board of California, and in active surgical practice an average of at least 10 hours per week. - SEC.
+3. Section 1.5 of this bill incorporates amendments to Section 3041 of the Business and Professions Code proposed by both this bill and Assembly Bill 2574.
+That section of this bill shall only become operative if (1) both bills are enacted and become effective on or before January 1, 2023, (2) each bill amends Section 3041 of the Business and Professions Code, and (3) this bill is enacted after Assembly Bill 2574, in which case Section 1 of this bill shall not become operative. - SEC.
+4. No reimbursement is required by this act pursuant to Section 6 of Article XIIIB of the California Constitution because the only costs that may be incurred by a local agency or school district will be incurred because this act creates a new crime or infraction, eliminates a crime or infraction, or changes the penalty for a crime or infraction, within the meaning of Section 17556 of the Government Code, or changes the definition of a crime within the meaning of Section 6 of Article XIII B of the California Constitution.